Jeb Bush working to reassert conservative credentials

 “The challenge for him is this isn’t about yesterday, it’s about tomorrow,” said Matt Schlapp, chairman of the American Conservative Union, which hosts CPAC.
 “The key is, what will he do if he’s president of the United States, and does he have a message that will appeal to conservatives?”

-The Republican race is wide open with polls showing the leading potential candidates, including Bush, separated only by a few percentage points.
+Bush is receiving the most attention in the Republican race.
 On the Democratic side, Hillary Rodham Clinton has a commanding lead over other potential candidates, according to polls.

 Bush speaks at CPAC on Friday, and amid his aggressive fundraising efforts nationwide, his team and key backers are also taking steps to remind the party of his history as a conservative in office.